Painting is such a fun, easy, and quick way to spruce up anything from nightstands to kitchen cabinets. But it does have a downside – the smell.

 A little fantasy doesn’t hurt.
 It’s like reveling in that little square of chocolate you eat from time to time to get you through an otherwise lackluster day.
-So without further ado, here are some amazingly effective and simple ways to get rid of paint smell naturally.
+So without further ado, here are some amazingly effective and simple methods for how to get rid of paint smell naturally.

 Break Out The Baking Soda

 This is the kind of baking soda you want to use.
 It’s smooth unlike the grainy kind you clean clothes with.

 What’s not to love about this scentless, white powder that beautifully whitens teeth, cleans bathtubs, treats heartburn, and fixes a myriad of life’s annoying issues?
 This beauty is also extremely effective at removing odors.

 If you’ve ever seen an open box of baking soda in your grandma’s fridge, it’s because she knew the odor-absorbing power of this household staple.
 You can benefit from the same technique after your paint job.

 Grab some cereal bowls and add baking soda to them.
 Place your bowls around the room and let the magic begin.

 A divine smelling candle makes everything better, doesn’t it?
 There are so many great varieties to choose from.
 But there are candles that are specifically designed to absorb the paint offensive odors from sources like smoke and pets.

 Light a soy-based candle like this one so you can purify the air without harming your lungs.